Your detailed information:

 It is mandated that students apply for the Federal Direct Unsubsidized Stafford Loan, before applying for the Federal Direct Graduate PLUS Loan.

 Students should be aware that loans are disbursed in two installments.
 For example, a student requests an $44,944 Federal Direct Unsubsidized Stafford Loan.
-For the first semester, the Department of Education will release half the requested amount, minus any applicable fees.
-For the second semester, the Department of Education will release the second disbursement for half the requested amount, minus any applicable fees.
+For the first semester, the Department of Education will release half the requested amount, minus any federal mandated origination fees.
+For the second semester, the Department of Education will release the second disbursement for half the requested amount, minus any federal mandated origination fees.

 Please view the NYMC Scholarship and Need-Based Grants policy